YuzukiTsuru/libefex/README.md

 ### Python Bindings

-libfex provides complete Python bindings for all the core functionality of the library, making it easy to interact with Allwinner devices in FEL mode using Python.
+libefex provides complete Python bindings for all the core functionality of the library, making it easy to interact with Allwinner devices in FEL mode using Python.

 #### Installation